-Advanced placement is defined as the assignment of new cadets to advanced courses, with or without semester hours credit, for which they have qualified by one or more of the following means:
+Advanced placement is the assignment of new cadets to advanced courses, with or without semester hours credit, for which they qualify.

 Students who have taken two or more years of a modern foreign language in high school are tested for language placement, regardless of major.
 Test results, high school records, foreign residency, and in some cases, a personal interview contribute to the recommendation for course level placement.
 It is possible for a student to place out of a portion or all of the language requirement.

-Subject to approval by appropriate curricular head, VMI will accept credits earned in another accredited college in advance of the applicant's matriculation, provided the course grade has been at least a "C" or the equivalent and is approved by the department head.
+VMI accepts credit earned at another accredited college in advance of the applicant's matriculation, provided the course grade has been at least a "C" or the equivalent and is approved by the department head.
 Applicants should get advanced approval of course selections from the VMI Admissions Office.

 The College Board offers Advanced Placement Examinations annually in May, each based on a typical college-level course.
 These examinations are designed for students who have had special secondary school preparation.
 Below are listed the AP Examinations VMI currently accepts for credit.
 Semester hour credit may be awarded for grades of 4 or 5 (honors and high honors), with placement credit for a score of 3, except as indicated below.
 Electives must be taken to fill the credit hour requirement.